scottzirkel/wordpress-base/README.md

 ````

 ###Setup [Grunt](http://gruntjs.com)

+I have created a [bash script](https://gist.github.com/scottzirkel/54ffbd52cfb2dbc4682f) to pull this & my html starter down and install it for you in the working directory.
+Feel free to use it to do the same.

 Grunt will compile your JavaScript & Less files, as well as optimize your images.
 Run this from your theme folder.